tardis-sn/tardis/docs/development/documentation_guidelines.rst

 .. note::

     On GitHub, built documentation files (including ``.ipynb`` files built by Sphinx) can be a maximum of 100 MB.
 You can check the file sizes after a documentation build in ``docs/_build/html``.
 Note that image output in notebooks built by Sphinx are by default in SVG format.
 For detailed images, these images can be very large.
-If file size becomes a problem, you will need to change the image format for that notebook (see :ref:`here <https://docs.gcp.databricks.com/notebooks/visualizations/matplotlib.html>`).
+If file size becomes a problem, you will need to change the image format for that notebook (see `here <https://docs.gcp.databricks.com/notebooks/visualizations/matplotlib.html>`_).